psf/black/docs/the_black_code_style/current_style.md

 In those cases, parentheses are removed when the entire statement fits in one line, or if the inner expression doesn't have any delimiters to further split on.
-If there is only a single delimiter and the expression starts or ends with a bracket, the parenthesis can also be successfully omitted since the existing bracket pair will organize the expression neatly anyway.
+If there is only a single delimiter and the expression starts or ends with a bracket, the parentheses can also be successfully omitted since the existing bracket pair will organize the expression neatly anyway.
 Otherwise, the parentheses are added.

 Please note that _Black_ does not add or remove any additional nested parentheses that